exceptionless/Website/2014-08-07-new-price-plans-medium-large-teamsprojects.md

 layout: blog_post.liquid
 tags: ["posts", "new features"]
 ---
-We&#8217;ve had quite a few requests for pricing plans that support users, retention, and errors somewhere between our old medium and enterprise plans, so we crunched the numbers and came up with new large and extra large plans that find a happy medium.
+We've had quite a few requests for pricing plans that support users, retention, and errors somewhere between our old medium and enterprise plans, so we crunched the numbers and came up with new large and extra large plans that find a happy medium.

 Both plans include more users, more retention, and more errors.
-Check out the details on each package below or [view the Pricing Page](http://exceptionless.com/pricing/ "Pricing Plans") for a quick summary.<!--more-->
+Check out the details on each package below or [view the Pricing Page](/pricing/ "Pricing Plans") for a quick summary.<!--more-->

 ## Free